funkygao/gafka/README.md

 ### Status

-Currently gafka ecosystem is widely used in my corporation on production environment for daily jobs.
+Currently gafka ecosystem is widely used on production environment for daily jobs.

 It manages:
 - 4 data centers